Kevin109/embedded-sbc-subsite/content/posts/linux-cross-compilation.md

 There are several reasons why cross-compilation is necessary:

-1. **Resource Constraints**: Embedded boards typically have limited CPU and RAM, making native compilation slow or impossible.
+1. **Resource Constraints**: Embedded boards—like those in [custom embedded system](/posts/custom-embedded-systems/) designs—typically have limited CPU and RAM, making native compilation slow or impossible.
 2. **Custom Kernels**: You'll often need to build custom Linux kernels or U-Boot versions specific to your board.
 3. **Optimized Binaries**: Cross-compilation allows building for performance-optimized targets using tailored compiler flags.